indestinee/UCAS-BUS/README.md

 After you run, there will be some cache files and user information in files, like \*cache and data.
 **'NEVER GIVE ANYONE ANY OF THOSE CACHE FILES!!!'**

-## how to run
+## run
 ```
 1.  $ python3 main.py -user [nickname] # run in shell
-2. input everything it requires, when it shows '[I N]'. (username: student identification, password: last 6 letters in identity card)
+2.  input everything it requires, when it shows '[I N]'.
+    (username: student identification, password: last 6 letters in identity card)
 3.  select the date, none for default.
 4.  select bus id, none for default (if you change date, you'd better re-select bus id).
-5. after the 4/5-th step, you will receive a long url $URL. (use 4-th when 5-th did't work otherwise 5-th)
+5.  after the 4/5-th step, you will receive a long url $URL.
+    (use 4-th when 5-th did't work otherwise 5-th)
-6. login http://payment.ucas.ac.cn/NetWorkUI/slogin.html in your browser first, then open $URL in step 5.
+6. login http://payment.ucas.ac.cn/NetWorkUI/slogin.html in your browser first,
+    then open $URL in step 5.
-7. scan the QR code. and pay with Wechat. and some minutes later, the status will turn to done from buying.
+7. scan the QR code. and pay with Wechat. and some minutes later,
+    the status will turn to done from buying.

+You can done all above within 10 secs after tickets online if you prepare well.
+(login first, choose wait until next hour, fix delta of local and server time, and finish 6 first.)
+One more thing, I didn't test whether the ttl of cookies, so don't login too early before 18:00.
+good luck!
 ```

 ## knowledge of crawl/spider